cushonz/TA-Scheduling-Algorithm/Report_4.md

 ![alt_text](/documentation/finalized_output.png)

-The output includes detailed information about all classes and what students were assigned to what TA positions.

-This is all done automatically by priority and the left over students that either didn't qualify, or didnt have the time slot open will be put into a list of leftover students at the end of execution.
+This output is simply the class information(including newly made TA assignments) along with a list of students who were incompatible with the available TA positions.

 # assignTA.py: